kalumwe/kalumwe/README.md

 Looking to collaborate on any kind of projects and open to new opportunities.

 Skills

-Languages/Tech: PHP, Javascript, C/C++, HTML/CSS
+Languages/Tech: PHP, Javascript, C/C++, HTML/CSS.
-Frameworks: Laravel, vue, Bootstrap, jquery
+Frameworks: Laravel, vue, Bootstrap, jquery.
 Database: MySQL

 - 🔭 I’m currently working on related projects.